Skip to content

 Exact numbers vary by machine.
 What matters across releases is that relative performance trends remain strong and regressions are caught early.

-Per-file timings are measured with hyperfine against a corpus of 15 real-world CMakeLists.txt files sourced from well-known open-source projects.
+Single-file timings are measured against a corpus of 11 real-world CMakeLists.txt files sourced from well-known open-source projects, ranging from a 2-line stub to the 55,000-line gRPC root.
 Each fixture is run in isolation — one file, one process — to isolate single-file formatting performance from batch overhead.

 Both cmakefmt and cmake-format are timed in the same hyperfine invocation so they share the same system conditions: